 Record stellarator values achieved Wendelstein 7-X for the energy stored in the plasma.
 By strong microwave heating, the energy content of the plasma exceeded one megajoule for the first time, without the vessel wall becoming too hot.
 With good plasma values, long lasting plasmas over durations of 100 seconds have been obtained – also one of the best stellarator values to date.

 The final experiments were conducted in mid-October 2018; in the meantime, the next round of upgrades on Wendelstein 7-X has begun.
-In order to be able to further increase the heating energy without overloading the vessel wall, the current graphite tiles of the divertor will be replaced over the next two years by water-cooled elements made of carbon fibre-reinforced carbon.
-With this equipment, work will be conducted on a step by step basis with the aim of achieving plasmas that last for 30 minutes.
+In order to be able to further increase the heating energy without overloading the vessel wall, the current graphite tiles of the divertor will be replaced by water-cooled elements made of carbon fibre-reinforced carbon.
+Starting in 2022, with this equipment, work will be conducted on a step by step basis with the aim of achieving plasmas that last for 30 minutes.
 Then, it will remain to be seen whether Wendelstein 7-X can also fulfil its optimisation goals during continuous operation – the essential advantage of stellarators.